 Traditionally in Okinawa, Japan, your “moai” is your social support.
-About 5 young children are paired together and they become friends for life.
+At an early age, about 5 young children are paired together and they become friends for life.
 They gather together for work and play and pool resources.

-The moai has deep respect and support for one another.
+The moai have deep respect and support for one another.
 If someone gets sick, a spouse dies, or they run out of money, they have each other as a safety net.

 We can understand how a moai, a group of lifelong friends that begins in childhood and extends through old age, can be invaluable to bring happiness and reduce the stresses of daily life.